Estate Planning Lawyers Serving New Jersey and Eastern Pennsylvania

 The Basic Elements of a New Jersey Estate Plan

 Every family is unique, and along those lines, no two estate plans are identical.
 However, there are a few common estate planning tools.
 For example, all estate plans should contain a will, a power of attorney and a living will.
 Depending on a family’s needs, one or more trusts may also help reduce the assets subject to estate tax and limit an estate’s probate assets or protect assets from the cost of future long-term care.

 A will is a written document.
 The purpose of a will is to outline who will receive an individual’s assets upon their death.
 These are the beneficiaries of the will.
 A will also states who will be in charge of distributing those assets.
 This is the executor of the estate.

-- If someone dies with a living spouse and children (and their spouse has children with another person), the spouse inherits the first 25 percent of the intestate property, within certain limits, plus half of the balance.
-The children of the decedent receive the rest.
+If someone dies with a living spouse and children (and their spouse has children with another person), the spouse inherits the first 25 percent of the intestate property, within limits, plus half of the balance.
+Children of the decedent receive the rest.

 New Jersey intestate rules can be complicated and rarely work to effectuate a family’s desires; however, they can easily be avoided by creating a will.
 At the Begley Law Group, we have over 80 years of experience helping clients’ draft wills to protect their legacy and provide for future generations.